-At the height of England’s World Cup success Alistair Brown ,one of our Research Assoicates from Durham Univeirsty, joined colleagues from all five North East univiersties at the Creative, Knowledge, Cities Confernece in Bristol.
+At the height of England’s World Cup success Alistair Brown ,one of our Research Associates from Durham University, joined colleagues from all five North East universities at the Creative, Knowledge, Cities Conference in Bristol.

-Read about how about how they all got on down South and how the North East might not be ready for a penatly shoot out just yet…
+Read about how they all got on down South and how the North East might not be ready for a penalty shoot out just yet…

 It’s a beautiful thing to see players from many different clubs come together and start to perform for the same team, winning over the hearts and minds of a sceptical public.
 But enough about England’s progress through the recent World Cup.

 Similar phrases could equally apply to the Creative Fuse North East partnership, ten members of which set off for Bristol (flying from Newcastle just late enough to witness the tantalising drama of England’s last-16 penalty shootout) for the Creativity, Knowledge, Cities conference from 4th to 5th July.
 To continue the football analogy, Creative Fuse North East has brought together the region’s five universities who often play competitively against one another, to forge innovative partnerships with local creative, digital and IT audiences, who have sometimes found it hard to build friendly relationships with those behind the ivory walls.